Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing Reproducing Kernel Banach Spaces by Eigenvalues and Eigenfunctions

 By the symmetric condition, the adjoint kernel $\adjK$ of $K$ is equal to $K$ itself and its right-sided and left-sided kernel sets are the same, that is,

 If we choose the left-sided and right-sided expansion sets $\Sset_K$ and $\Sset_K'$ of $K$ as

-then $\Sset_K=\Sset_K'$ are linear independent, because the eigenfunctions $\Eset_K$ is an orthonormal set of $\Leb_2(\Domain)$.
-This means that we only need to check the conditions~(C-$1*$) of $\Sset_K=\Sset_K'$ such that they satisfy the assumption~(A-$1*$).
+then $\Sset_K=\Sset_K'$ are linearly independent, because the eigenfunctions $\Eset_K$ is an orthonormal set of $\Leb_2(\Domain)$.
+This means that we only need to check conditions~(C-$1*$) of $\Sset_K=\Sset_K'$ for assumption~(A-$1*$).
 For this purpose, we transfer the assumption~(A-$1*$) to an equivalent assumption for positive definite kernels as follows.